bitcoincashorg/bitcoincash.org/spec/2018-nov-upgrade.md

 ## Minimum Transaction Size

 Transactions that are smaller than 100 bytes shall be considered invalid.
+This protects against a Merkle tree vulnerability that allows attackers to spoof transactions against SPV wallets [3].

 ## Push Only